discovery

 Your product should be a red cape on a windy day that makes your customer a superhero.
 It’s not only about functional benefits but also emotions and the value you deliver.

-How to Understand the Customer Segment?
+How to understand the customer segment?

 The most crucial thing to understand about the customer segment is that you create it beyond your product’s existing (if there are any) solutions.
 You should consider your customers, their day-to-day activities, concerns, needs, and gains.
 Putting yourself into your customers’ shoes will help you think out of the box and create even better opportunities to improve their lives with your product.